arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 | 3 | 10  |
 | 4  | 0 |

-And let's combine our join criteria (subject\_id matching) with our join type (full).
-This time, we're going to have you write the entire query!

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

 Different SQL dialects have different quirks.
-We explained earlier, for example, that the SQL running behind the scenes in this module (AlaSQL) expects the `USING` keyword to appear without parentheses.

-There's another important difference we want to point out here: AlaSQL **requires that you use `FULL OUTER JOIN` instead of just `FULL JOIN`.** That's not the case for every dialect of SQL, but here, please use `FULL OUTER JOIN`.
+One of these is that AlaSQL **requires that you use `FULL OUTER JOIN` instead of just `FULL JOIN`.** That's not the case for every dialect of SQL, but here, please use `FULL OUTER JOIN`.

 </div>